Copyright 2001 Julie Weathers All rights reserved

 Martha snickered.
 “Yep.
 Didn’t have anyone coming back complaining that their face paint didn’t last long enough though.”

 They strolled into the meeting room and grabbed two chairs at the back table.
-Tilley pulled out her Duds For Studs catalogue and her magnifying glass so they could browse through the men’s section.
+Tilly pulled out her Victoria’s Secret catalogue and her magnifying glass so they could browse through the men’s section.
 After all, Christmas was just around the corner and it was time to shop for that special something.

 Martha stared through her trifocals at the black leather thong her friend had just circled.
-She tried to imagine Tilley’s husband Bob in the skimpy underwear and regretted it immediately.
+She tried to imagine Tilly’s husband Bob in the skimpy underwear and regretted it immediately.

 Martha stabbed her bony finger at the Greek god of a man in the boxers with a picture of Pinnochio on page 29.